 Malta Abortion Law

 One of the aims of Doctors for Choice is to campaign for the decriminalisation of abortion in Malta.
 This may sound like a complex concept, but it's actually rather simple.
-At the moment, women who have abortions in Malta face three years in prison.
-Doctors who help women have abortions in Malta face four years in jail and a permanent revocation of their licence.
+At the moment, women who have abortions in Malta face a maximum of three years in prison.
+Doctors who help women have abortions in Malta face a maximum of four years in jail and a permanent revocation of their licence.
+We are not aware of any woman being charged with having an abortion in recent years.
 Malta's Criminal Code (Criminal Law) states:

 Article 241 (1) Whosoever, by any food, drink, medicine, or by violence, or by any other means whatsoever, shall cause the miscarriage of any woman with child, whether the woman be consenting or not, shall, on conviction, be liable to imprisonment for a term from eighteen months to three years.